johanbrook/johanbrook.com/src/posts/2012-02-21-web-dev-environment.md

 title: 'How I set up my web development environment on OS X Lion'
 date: '2012-02-21 07:00'
 tags:
     - Compass
     - Git
     - Javascript
     - 'Mac OS X'
     - Ruby
     - SCSS
     - 'Web development'
     - Node.js
     - setup
     - Homebrew
     - UNIX
     - bash
     - install
 category: Development
+slug: how-i-set-up-my-web-development-environment-on-os-x-lion
 ---

 I recently wiped my Macbook Pro's hard drive and installed OS X Lion.
 It was nice with a clean, fresh start again, and I had for a couple of weeks looked forward to set up my dev environment from the ground up (nerd alert).
 Ever since I got my Mac, things had been piling up, and it felt very fragile.
 So this time I did everything right.
 During my journeys through the internets I picked up nifty tools and techniques, as well as other blog posts describing pitfalls and other general tips.
 Google around for something like _"setting up web development environment os x". _Two gems are [Setting Up a Ruby Development Machine From Scratch With OS X Lion](http://intridea.com/2011/7/26/setting-up-ruby-dev-on-lion?blog=company) and [Setting Up an Apple Mac for Ruby Development](http://www.stuartellis.eu/articles/mac-setup/) (just skip the parts about RVM, I'll get to that further down).
 I also made a list of every technology/tool/language I needed: [Johan's Checklist](http://cl.ly/CpSu) They are ordered by importance and dependency.